Ernest J. King

-Shortly after the Japanese attack on Pearl Harbor, King was appointed as COMINCH, and in March 1942, he succeeded Admiral Harold R. Stark as CNO, holding these two positions under wartime Executive Order.
+Shortly after the Japanese attack on Pearl Harbor, King was appointed as COMINCH, and in March 1942, he succeeded Admiral Harold R. Stark as CNO as well, thus holding both of the Navy's highest positions.
 He also established the "numbered fleet" organizations under his direct authority, to include his personal commands of the First Fleet in global offensive submarine efforts and conversely the Tenth Fleet for global antisubmarine efforts.
-Through his remarkable authorities as COMINCH and CNO, all subordinate commanders acted under King's direct influence.
+As COMINCH and CNO, all subordinate commanders acted under King's direct influence.
 King personally empowered the COMINCH Headquarters to execute global tactical operations, such as the campaign against the U-boats.
-He held paramount authority in representing the U.S. Navy during the top-level Allied World War II conferences.
-On the Combined Chiefs, King advocated means to attain speedy victory in Europe First in order to execute the final reconstruction strategy for global stabilization through the central Pacific War maritime offensive in Asia.
-Never preoccupied with land operations, King stood out as the paramount voice in advancing the naval view of global strategy.
+He represented the U.S. Navy in top-level Allied World War II conferences, where he advocated a speedy victory in Europe under the "Europe first" strategy, a maritime offensive in the Central Pacific, and assistance to China.

 Early life and education

 Ernest Joseph King was born in Lorain, Ohio, on 23 November 1878, the second child of James Clydesdale King, a Scottish immigrant from Bridge of Weir, Renfrewshire, and his wife Elizabeth (Bessie) Keam, an immigrant from Plymouth, England.
 His father initially worked as a bridge builder, but moved to Lorain, where he worked in a railway repair shop.
-He had an older brother who died in infancy, two younger brothers and two younger sisters: Maude (who died aged seven), Mildred, Norman and Percy.
+Ernest had an older brother who died in infancy, two younger brothers and two younger sisters: Maude (who died aged seven), Mildred, Norman and Percy.

 The family moved to Uhrichsville, Ohio, when his father took a position with the Pennsylvania Railroad workshops, but returned to Lorain a year later.
 When King was eleven years old, the family moved to Cleveland, where his father was a foreman at the Valley Railway workshops, and King was educated at the Fowler School.
-He decided to go to work rather than high school, and took a position with a company that made typesetting machines.
+He decided to go to work rather than attend high school, and took a position with a company that made typesetting machines.
 When it closed he went to work for his father.
 After a year, the family returned to Lorain, and King entered Lorain High School.
-He graduated as valedictorian in the Class of 1897; his commencement speech was titled "Uses of Adversity".
-The school was a small one; there were only thirteen classmates in his year.
+He graduated as valedictorian of the Class of 1897; his commencement speech was titled "Uses of Adversity".
+The school was a small one; there were only thirteen others in his class.